lijok/triangulum/README.md

 - TRIANGULUM_CACHE_MAX_SIZE = specifies the maximum number of cached entries for a given function
 - TRIANGULUM_CACHE_TTL = specifies the time to live in seconds for any cached content

+## Docs
+Docs are in the process of being built.
+We use identifiers for docstrings, which are expressed as a list of symbols prepended to each docstring

+Symbol definitions:
+* \*: Unknown / possibly incorrect documentation
+* \-: UI Action, should not be used in normal circumstances

 ## Missing Controllers
 > There are 3 controllers that have not yet been implemented
 > * cheat